john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-02-05-dont-learn-to-code-learn-to-program-but-come-back-in-10-years.md

 required monthly watching for programmers).
 I don’t mean accessibility to just outsiders.
 It is a large mess that hardcore coders themselves can hardly keep up with and predict.
-Sometimes, I take a step back from mashing together 2 things that were never meant to work together---for the 100th time today---and wonder how anything ever gets done.
+Sometimes, I take a step back from mashing together 2 things that were never meant to work together—for the 100th time today—and wonder how anything ever gets done.
 What cool thing was I trying to build before I got sidetracked with this tedious mashing?

 What progress has been made?
 Programming ideas from *several decades ago* are